Air Conditioner Repair Checklist

 If your thermostat isn’t telling your AC to run, it won’t switch on.

 The key part is checking it’s set to “cool” and not “heat.”
 Otherwise your AC might not switch on.
-Or you could receive warm air moving from vents because the heat is running instead.
+You could also receive warm air moving from vents because the heat is running instead.

 If you have a digital thermostat: